 Jenrick to vow to scrap Sentencing Council over ‘two-tier justice’ claims

-The shadow justice secretary is expected to set out plans to put ministers in charge of sentencing policy.
+The shadow justice secretary will also pledge to crack down on ‘pro-migration bias’ in the judiciary.

-Robert Jenrick will vow to abolish the Sentencing Council when he addresses the Conservative Party conference on Tuesday.
+Robert Jenrick will vow to abolish the Sentencing Council in a bid to tackle what he claims is “two-tier justice” as he addresses the Conservative Party conference on Tuesday.

-The shadow justice secretary is expected to set out plans to put ministers in charge of sentencing policy, arguing that the current situation has resulted in a “two-tier nightmare” with people treated differently by the courts.
+The shadow justice secretary will also pledge to crack down on “pro-migration bias” in the judiciary, by sacking lawyers who are involved in “political activism”, such as campaigning for open borders, according to The Telegraph.

+It comes as Mr Jenrick called on judges to come down on “scumbags that shoplift and burgle” like a “ton of bricks”, telling the Daily Express: “I believe in the broken window theory of policing – if you allow so-called low-level crime it will only spiral.”

+The former leadership contender has faced repeated questions during the conference about his ambitions for the top job, but has been insistent that he is backing Mrs Badenoch.

+Mr Jenrick is expected to say the Sentencing Council is “not fit for purpose” on Tuesday as he sets out plans to scrap it.

-“Never again can the British people face the prospect of two-tier justice.”
+“Never again can the British people face the prospect of two-tier justice,” he will say.

 The council, responsible for setting guidelines on sentencing, found itself at the centre of a row earlier this year after it issued guidance recommending judges take into account factors such as ethnicity or gender when deciding whether to ask for a pre-sentence report.